ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/moj-de-tech-radar.md

 ### Key Areas for Improvement
 While the radar has already delivered significant value, several challenges remain that we’re actively addressing:
-- **Automated CI for Blip Updates**: Although the radar integrates seamlessly with GitHub, we aim to further streamline the process with automated continuous integration workflows for updating blips.
+- **Automated CI for blip updates**: Although the radar integrates seamlessly with GitHub, we aim to further streamline the process with automated continuous integration workflows for updating blips.
-- **Improved Labelling and Filtering**: The introduction of an Analytical Engineering function has increased the number of blips.
+- **Improved labelling and filtering**: The introduction of an Analytical Engineering function has increased the number of blips.
 To maintain clarity and usability, we are exploring ways to filter and categorise blips more effectively, ensuring the radar remains accessible and relevant across professions.
-- **Maintaining Relevance**: As a revived tool, ensuring the radar actively supports decision-making processes is key.
+- **Maintaining relevance**: As a revived tool, ensuring the radar actively supports decision-making processes is key.
 We will continue to evaluate its adoption and explore ways to integrate it further into our day-to-day workflows.

 ### Exploring Future Innovations
 We’re also considering enhancements inspired by other open-source solutions.
 In particular, we’re exploring features from the [AOE technology radar](https://www.aoe.com/techradar/) in collaboration with one of our Ministry of Justice software teams.
 The AOE radar offers capabilities such as integrated summaries, detailed histories for each blip, and a refreshed user interface.
 These improvements could bring further clarity, context, and usability to our radar, ensuring it continues to evolve alongside our team’s needs.